t-mck/ECE_682_Final_Project/Cloning Directions.md

 2. cd to the directory where you want you copy of the files to be
 3. Enter the following on the command line:
    -  git clone https://github.com/t-mck/ECE_682_Final_Project.git
+4. Open PyCharm, then from the navigation bar:
+5. File > Open > Navigate to the directory created by git clone
+   - This directory will show a regular folder icon, but it should have a little black box in the bottom left hand corner.